IbrahimAbedghane/Pharoah-s-Tomb/README.md

 - In order to carry out testing I have ensured that all the links works and the correct file paths are connected accordingly.
 - I have ensured that each button and feature on the site works as intended and is intuitive.
 To aid in this testing I have deployed the game on various sized screens and devices in order to test functionality across the board.

-- HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
+- HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fibrahimabedghane.github.io%2FPharoah-s-Tomb%2F)
-- CSS: No errors were returned when passing through the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator)
+- CSS: No errors were returned when passing through the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fibrahimabedghane.github.io%2FPharoah-s-Tomb%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript: No errors were found when reviewed by [JSHint](https://jshint.com/)

 ### Unfixed bugs
+- Although no bugs are found in the game there are short comings with the design and execution of the game and its features.
+The user experience would be significantly more enhanced with an increasing array of graphics/images and dynamic features to interact with on the site.
+- More improvements could be made to the game play and to allow the option for the user to increase the difficulty level of the game

+## Deployment

+This project is deployed to Github Pages.
+The steps taken to deploy the project are as follows:
+1. In the Github repository, navigate to the 'Settings' tab.
+2. From the 'Pages' section in the left sidebar, select the branch to deploy from the Master Branch and then save.
+3. Once saved the master branch will be automatically updated.

+The live link to the site can be found here - [Pharoah's Tomb Live Site](https://ibrahimabedghane.github.io/Pharoah-s-Tomb/)